Danubius Hotels Group: Classic Collection

-Classic Collections are located in historical buildings, which sophisticated interior design and elegance resembling last century’s atmosphere.
+Classic Collections are located in historical buildings, with sophisticated interior design and elegance resembling last century’s atmosphere.

 Further members of Danubius Hotels Group

 Other 3, 4, and 5-star hotels of Danubius Hotels Group have various offers.
 Among these, in Budapest can be found the [Hilton Budapest [1], Radisson Blu, and Best Western hotels operated in a franchise system.